aloys/book-collection/README.md

 ```

 For a given entity E, the first method will call the second method with indexValues map as the values of the fields
-of entity E found by reflection.
+of an entity E resolved by reflection.
 Any non-null field value will be indexed.

-A new *Elasticsearch index and type* will be created, if not existing.
+A new *Elasticsearch index and type* will be created, if they do not exist.

 Index id is calculated based on system current time (in milliseconds).